 6.59.1 Applicability to language

-The vulnerability as specified in ISO/IEC TR 24772-1:2019 clause 6.59 applies to Java.
+The vulnerability as specified in ISO/IEC 24772-1:2024 6.59 applies to Java.

-Java will throw an exception if a thread is not able to be created or activated.
+Java will throw an exception if a thread cannot be created or activated.
 For example, the Java.lang.OutOfMemoryError exception occurs when the system does not have enough resources to create a new thread.
 A try/catch block can be used to ensure that if an OutOfMemoryError is encountered, then threads can be gracefully shut down and resources cleanly released.
 It is generally not recommended that any other recovery be attempted.

 A thread that has visibility to another thread object t can test t.isAlive() to determine if the thread has been created and has not terminated yet.

-Java provides thread groups that provide a mechanism for multiple threads to be treated as one object, rather than as individual objects (note that adding a thread to a group is a one-at-a-time activity).
+Java provides a ThreadGroup class that contains a mechanism for multiple threads to be treated as one object, rather than as individual objects (note that adding a thread to a group is a one-at-a-time activity).
 Thus, a single method call can be used to interrupt, suspend or resume all of the threads within a group.
-However, many of these functions have been deprecated or are insecure and thus it is no longer recommended that this thread group class be used.
+However, many of these methods have been deprecated, flawed, or are insecure and thus it is no longer recommended that this thread group class be used.

-The use of the Java Executor Framework (java.util.concurrent.Executors) provides a framework for efficiently managing a pool of multiple threads.
-One should note that once the pool is created, the programmer is still responsible for creating the individual threads.
-For instance, the following code creates a pool containing up to five threads (that are not yet created):

-ExecutorService executor = Executors.newFixedThreadPool(5);

-Java executor framework (java.util.concurrent.Executor), released with the JDK 5 is used to run the Runnable objects without creating new threads every time and mostly re-using the already created threads.
-Managing threads through a framework such as this can avert potential problems with thread management.
+Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.
+The abstraction through the use of the framework relieves the developer from doing direct thread management by separating thread management and creation from the rest of the application.
+It allows the developer to create tasks and allows the framework to decide how, when and where to execute the task on a thread.
+Effectively executors execute potentially concurrent code but use the resources of underlying concurrency agents (such as threads) to perform the calculations.
+The underlying concurrency agents are not discarded but are reused for other executor computations.
+This means that the user is not concerned with thread creation or termination, although issues related to shared data and synchronization still apply.

-Extensions of the executor framework are the classes Futures and CompletableFutures which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
-These use the concept of “tasks” which have less overhead than threads, but may use the threading model to implement them as described above in the executor framework.
+Extensions of the executor framework are the classes FutureTask, Futures and CompletableFutures which provide a framework for composing, combining, and executing asynchronous computation steps and handling errors.
+These use the concept of “tasks” which have less overhead than threads, but can use the threading model to implement them as described above in the executor framework.

 Runnable is intimately tied to threads.
 Callable is tied to tasks.

-6.59.2 Guidance to language users
+6.59.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.59.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.59.5.

 Check the maximum number of allowed processes per user limit and raise the limit if appropriate.
 For example, on Linux systems, check the limit using the “ulimit –u” command.